Neighborhoods in Saint Paul, Minnesota

+Saint Paul, Minnesota, consists of 17 officially defined city districts or neighborhoods.

-Saint Paul, Minnesota is noted for its neighborhoods.
-The city has been called "fifteen small towns with one mayor", owing to the neighborhood-based life of much of the city.
-Saint Paul is partially governed by not 15 but 17 City Districts.
+In its history, the city has been called "fifteen small towns with one mayor", owing to the neighborhood-based life of much of the city, though the city is partially governed by not 15 but 17 City Districts.

 On Saint Paul's largely blue-collar East Side alone there are more than two dozen well-known, historically significant neighborhoods within four City Districts.
 District 4, for example, has three historic neighborhoods: Dayton's Bluff, Swede Hollow, and Mounds Park.
 The most populous districts, 2 and 5, have more than a dozen neighborhoods between them.

 While Saint Paul has long been recognized for its citizen activism, some neighborhoods receive more individual planning attention than others, because tax funds are doled out to annually elected volunteer neighborhood boards based on City District boundaries, not neighborhood boundaries.
 These boards are called District Councils.

 The District Council system was established in 1975 to encourage grassroots involvement.
 The Councils were also created to help spend federal funds through the recently created Community Development Block Grants.
 The District Councils share $1.2 million from the city of Saint Paul.
 In 2015, community participation funds given to the District Councils ranged from $51,873 to $109,475.
 The councils also have other revenue streams, such as grants and donations.
 Most councils have significant power on land-use issues.

 Besides providing advisory recommendations to city officials on development issues, district councils also identify neighborhood needs, initiate community programs and recruit and nurture neighborhood leaders and volunteers.

 Many of St. Paul's neighborhoods began as rail-line commuter suburbs, including Merriam Park, St. Anthony Park, Macalester Park, Desnoyer Park, Hazel Park, Union Park, Warrendale, and Burlington Heights.
 Burlington Heights was south of downtown along the Burlington's tracks to Hastings.
 The Heights had two train stations a mile apart.
 The Highwood station was close to where Highwood Avenue ran into the rail line.
 The remnants of that early 1880s development are discernible.
 The neighborhood boundaries were Lower Afton Road, Burlington Road, Ogdan Avenue and the Burlington train track.

 District Councils

 District 1 - Eastview, Conway, Battle Creek, Highwood Hills

 These four neighborhoods make up the Southeast Side, in the southeast corner of Saint Paul.
 They are predominantly residential communities that vary widely economically, geographically, and culturally.
 It is the site of both single-family homes on large lots and high density apartment complexes.
-Beautiful parks overlook the Mississippi River and Pig's Eye Lake, and nestle into 1960s-era neighborhoods.
+Parks overlook the Mississippi River and Pig's Eye Lake, and nestle into 1960s-era neighborhoods.
 The area's riverfront is part of Saint Paul's working river.